 A limited number of over the counter (OTC) medications are provided to the student on an as needed basis.
 Students are advised to keep commonly used and as needed OTC medications in their room.
 Regularly used prescription medication is kept in the student’s room and self-administered.
 A list of recommended items to bring to school can be found here.
 Students should be familiar with the proper usage of commonly used medications prior to arriving on campus.
 The staff at Student Health Services is happy to assist students with any and all concerns.

-Injectable medications ordered by other medical providers can be administered by the Student Health Services Staff.
-Students are asked to make an appointment to discuss their needs and establish a plan.
+Students are asked to make an appointment to discuss their needs and establish a plan for injectable medications.

 On occasion, it is necessary to refer a student for specialist care, x-rays, laboratory studies or emergency/hospital care.
 Students are advised to utilize their personal health insurance for these off-campus services.
 Students should carry a copy of their insurance card with them.
 They should also have a basic understanding of how to access their insurance coverage while at The University.